hass-agent/HASS.Agent-Documentation/docs/getting-started/troubleshooting.md

 4. You should see a popup like the one below and no errors in the console, after it completes it will close and you can close all the windows before re-opening HASS.Agent.

 ![Compat Names Processing Dialog](../assets/images/screenshots/getting-started/compat_names.PNG)

+### MQTT Connection Loop

+If MQTT is changing from `running` to `connecting` you possibly have 2 installations with the same Client ID.

+Client ID is found under `Configuration > MQTT`, each installation needs a different one, even if on the same machine.

+**If you have 2 windows users they need different Client IDs.**